- 1 Function

-Either up to 32 referential EEG/ExG channels (with either passive or active electrodes) or up to 24 EEG/ExG referential channels plus up to 8 bipolar ExG channels (with passive electrodes only).\\ 8 AUX channel can be attached to AUX input, using AUXbox.
-Tehre si one Trigger channel and 8 Digital I/=.
-There are built-in 3-axis acceleration sensor with 3 separate channels (x, y, z).\\ More on hardware can be found at: LiveAmp Technical details.
+Either up to 32 referential EEG/ExG channels (with either passive or active electrodes) or up to 24 EEG/ExG referential channels plus up to 8 bipolar ExG channels (with passive electrodes only).\\ 8 AUX channel can be attached to AUX input, using the Sensor Trigger Extension.
+There is one Trigger channel and 8 Digital I/O. There is a built-in 3-axis acceleration sensor with 3 separate channels (x, y, z).\\ More on hardware can be found at: LiveAmp Technical details.

 The BlueTooth dongle UBT21 must be installed first.
 The driver comes with the LiveAmp.

 Parameters common to all source modules are described under User Reference:DataIOFilter.
 In addition, the LiveAmpADC provides the following parameters:

 Each LiveAmp has the serial number.
 The serial number can be found on the back of the amplifier.
 This number must be set as a parameter (without letters "LA-").
 It is necessary for the Bluetooth connection

 The total number of channels: EEG + AUX + Acc + Triggers (see parameters below).

 Samples per channel per digitized block.
 Together with the sampling rate, this parameter determines how often per second data are collected, processed, and feedback is updated.
 For example, at 500 Hz sampling and a SampleBlockSize of 20, the system (e.g., source signal display, signal processing, and stimulus presentation) will be updated 25 times per second.